hak0/waifu_image_tagger/README.md

 ## Usage

-Read config.json by default, if doesn't, use the current folder as album path:

 ```
 waifu_image_tagger
 ```

+Read `config.json` by default.
+If the config doesn't exist, the current folder will be regarded as album path.

-You can use your custom config.json
+You can also use your custom config.json:

 ```
 waifu_image_tagger -c your_config.json